tomjoht/tomjoht.github.io/_publishingapidocs/publishingapidocs1_1.md

 In Mulesoft's API platform, you can see many of these sections in their standard template for API documentation:

 <a href="http://api-portal.anypoint.mulesoft.com/yahoo/api/yahoo-weather-api?ref=apihub"><img src="{{ "/images/restapicourse/commonsections.png" | prepend: site.baseurl }}" alt="Common sections in API documentation" /></a>

-### Common sections in guide docs

  I won't get into too much detail about each of these sections.
 In my previous course, <a href="{{ "/restapicourse" | prepend: site.baseurl }}">Documenting REST APIs</a>, I explore the content development aspect of API documentation in depth.
 Here I'll just list the salient points.

+ ### Guides

- In most API guide articles, you'll find the following recurring themes:
+ In most API guide articles, you'll find the following recurring themes in the guides section:

 * API Overview
-* Getting started
 * Authorization keys
 * Core concepts
 * Rate limits